hgranlund/tsi-gpgpu/src/kNN/README.md

 ![scatter_n_queries_v13_gtx_560](./images/scatter_n_queries_v13_gtx_560.png)

 Some instability would be expected, as the amount of pruning that can be achieved when searching for points in the kd-tree is dependent on the value you search for, but this amount of spread was unexpected.
-This behavior should be investigated further.
+This behavior should be investigated further, as it seems to be indicating some kind of implementation error.

 Combining the results from the search and the tree-building, gives the following runtime for a sequence of building and N queries: